 Bruce Odekirk (’78) is Director of SiC Technology at Microsemi PPG in Oregon.
 Former positions include vice president of engineering of Zeus Semiconductor and vice president of technology for Sarif, both in Vancouver, Washington.
 He earned his Ph.D. in applied physics at the Oregon Graduate Institute of Science & Technology in 1982.

-Dan O’Donnell (’83) was until recently the Information Systems Security Officer for the RAND Corporation in Santa Monica.
+Dan O’Donnell (’83) is now an information security technician in the satellite division of Boeing in El Segundo.
+He was formerly the Information Systems Security Officer for the RAND Corporation in Santa Monica.
 He heads the MacIT Advisory Board.

 Ryan Olson (’07) is a student in the Naturopathic Doctor program at Bastyr University in San Diego.
 He has worked as a youth camp coordinator for Cal Adventures.